sanacommerce/DeveloperPortal/DeveloperPortal/adk/ordersmap.md

 ### Importing the external library

 Our component will make use of an external library called leaflet.
 However, we do not want leaflet to be imported during server side rendering because it leads to errors.
-We will thus create a seperate file in which we import and export leaflet only if we are not server side rendering.
+We will thus create a seperate file in which we conditionally import and export leaflet if we are not server side rendering.
 We did this in `Addons/OrdersMap/ClientApp/webstore/components/_leaflet.js`.

 ```js
 // The window object won't be defined during server side rendering